 A Partner for Philanthropy

 501 Commons helps individuals, governmental agencies, and philanthropic organizations accomplish their goals.
 A gift to 501 Commons impacts more than 1000 nonprofits each year.
 Our innovative capacity building programs, make 501 Commons one of the most cost-effective and high-impact investments you can make to enhance the effectiveness of nonprofits and help people and communities flourish.

-We are lucky to have the support of nearly 40 foundations andthat understand the challenges that nonprofits face in accessing professional expertise, administrative support, and leadership development opportunities.
+We are lucky to have had the support of nearly 40 foundations andthat understand the challenges that nonprofits face in accessing professional expertise, administrative support, and leadership development opportunities.
 Many of these funding relationships have included active partnerships that go beyond a funding relationship: